trons-cisco/roomclean/README.md

 The macro is built to monitor for meeting "disconnect" events, once triggered it will run the "webview display" command to present a hosted image (roomclean2.jpg) for 2 minutes, at the end of the 2 minute timer, it will run "webview clear".

 In the Cisco RoomOS experience:
-- The macro triggers upon disconnecting from Webex meeting, Webex video call, VIMT/CVI, Zoom CRC/SIP and SIP call
+- The macro triggers upon disconnecting from a Webex meeting, Webex video call, VIMT/CVI, Zoom CRC/SIP and SIP call

 In the Microsoft Teams Rooms experience on Cisco Devices
 - the macro triggers upon disconnecting from a Teams Meeting, Webex meeting, Webex video call, Zoom CRC/SIP and SIP call